b38tn1k/b38tn1k.github.io/_posts/2022-01-20-safety-thinking.markdown

 So the idea is:
 - understand the sequence of events **without speculating on the cause**
-- find the failure in the experiment plan
+- find the failure in the experiment plan (speculation allowable)
 - update the experiment plan

 # Conclusions